 - While I suggest serving this with apple slices, you can get creative.
 Throw some graham crackers onto that platter!
 Have fun with it.

 What You'll Need...

 - For the dip: one block of cream cheese + canned dulce de leche.
-As you already know from my salted caramel ice cream and my caramel cookie bars, I LOVE using dulce de leche because, unlike other store-bought caramel, it doesn't contain corn syrup.
+As you already know from my salted caramel ice cream, I LOVE using dulce de leche because, unlike other store-bought caramel, it doesn't contain corn syrup.

 - For serving: lots of apple slices!